Stampede kills 56 at funeral for Iranian general slain by US

 “Our message to the enemies is to leave the region,” Tabgsiri said, according to ISNA.
 The Guard routinely has tense encounters with the U.S. Navy in the Persian Gulf.

+Separately, Iran summoned the British ambassador over comments by Prime Minister Boris Johnson and the British defense minister about Soleimani’s killing, the semi-official Mehr news agency reported.

 Iran’s parliament, meanwhile, has passed an urgent bill declaring the U.S. military’s command at the Pentagon and those acting on its behalf in Soleimani’s killing as “terrorists,” subject to Iranian sanctions.
-The measure appears to be an attempt to mirror a decision by Trump in April to declare the Revolutionary Guard a “terrorist organization.”
+The measure appears to be in response to a decision by Trump in April to declare the Revolutionary Guard a “terrorist organization.”

 “This is because they fear someone will go there and tell the truth to the American people,” Zarif said.
 “But they are mistaken.
 The world is not limited to New York.
 You can speak with American people from Tehran too and we will do that.”